 The Department of Water Resources implemented emergency response activities for the flooding associated with the storms of December 2005 and January 2006.
 Flood fight efforts in the Delta were affected through activation of the emergency response plan developed within the Delta Levees Program.
 The Department participated in emergency actions in various parts of the state.
-LSIP participated in emergency actions in various parts of the state.
-LSIP participated in emergency actions, and Hotchkiss Tract in the Delta and Simmons- Wheeler, Honker Bay and Van Sickle Island in the Suisun Marsh.
+LSIP participated in emergency actions in the Delta on Bacon, Bethel, Bouldin, Bradford, Jersey, Sherman, and Twitchell Islands, and Hotchkiss Tract in the Delta and Simmons- Wheeler, Honker Bay and Van Sickle Island in the Suisun Marsh.
 Overtopping of islands in the Marsh occurred.
 No levees were lost in the western Delta; however, the program spent nearly one half of its Special Project's budget on flood damage repair.
-Program staff continues to work with local levee maintaining agencies to provided funds and technical support for emergency measures necessary to prevent overtopping, erosion, and flooding of Delta and some Suisun Marsh islands.
+Program staff continues to work with local levee maintaining agencies to provide funds and technical support for emergency measures necessary to prevent overtopping, erosion, and flooding of Delta and some Suisun Marsh islands.
+DWR is formulating a comprehensive plan addressing preparedness and response in the event of a catastrophic levee failure.